-- 1.He (bought/brought) a house and spent years redecorating it before he decided to build his own home. - 2.
-They (bought/brought) in a professional builder to manage the building project. - 3.
-She (bought/brought) all her building materials from Jewsons and Travis Perkins. - 4.
-They (bought/brought) home lots of information brochures to read, (bought/brought) magazines, and contacted mortgage lenders and builders merchants to help them make a decision.
+1. It takes (quite/quiet) a long time to build a new house.
+2. They choose a site in (quite/quiet) a (quite/quiet) area.
+3. (quite/quiet) areas do not suit everyone.
+4. (quite/quiet) a number of home-owners choose to build.
+Bought/brought1.
+He (bought/brought) a house and spent years redecorating it before he decided to build his own home.
+2. They (bought/brought) in a professional builder to manage the building project.
+3. She (bought/brought) all her building materials from Jewsons and Travis Perkins.
+4. They (bough/brought) home lots of information brochures to read, (bought/brought) magazines, and contacted mortgage lenders and builders merchants to help them make a decision.